 Guardian’s term life policies are more expensive compared to the term policies offered by many other companies.

 Guardian Life is known for its conservative underwriting policies.
-If you use tobacco (smoking or chewing), have a dangerous occupation (miner, firefighter, or crane operator), have dangerous hobbies (skydiving, mountain climbing, or racing), or have DUIs on your record, you are likely to be charged a higher rate by the company.
+If you use tobacco (smoking or chewing), have a dangerous occupation (miner, firefighter, or crane operator), have dangerous hobbies (skydiving, mountain climbing, or racing), or have DUIs on your record, you are likely to be moved to a more expensive risk class.

 Is Guardian Life the right choice for you?

-Guardian Life is one of the most established names in the industry today, having been in the insurance business for more than 150 years.
-It is financially very stable and receives excellent ratings on a consistent basis.
+Guardian Life is one of the most established names in the industry today, having been in business for more than 150 years.
+It is financially very stable and receives excellent ratings consistently.

-If you are looking for a whole life policy, Guardian Life is a sagacious selection.
-If you, on the other hand, are in need of a term life policy, you might want to look at some of the other options available.
+If you are looking for a whole life policy, Guardian Life is a solid choice.
+If you need a term life policy, you might want to look at some of the other options available.